boydm/policy_wonk/changelist.md

 ### 1.0.0.rc.1
 * Take a dializer type fix from Tyler Clemens (tielur)
+* Can now pass non-plug contexts into policies. (adamzaninovich)

 ### 1.0.0.rc.0
 * Simplification of the policy engine